Is it time to break up with gluten-free bread?

 Why It’s Time to Break Up with Gluten-Free Bread

-GF Breads Contain Additives: Gluten-free breads lack the texture and elasticity found in gluten-based breads.
-To compensate for lack of structure and taste, manufacturers often add more sugars, as well as more fats and synthetic gums to make them more palatable.
+Gluten-Free Breads Often Contain Additives: Gluten-free breads lack the texture and elasticity found in gluten-based breads.
+To compensate for lack of structure and taste, manufacturers often add more sugar, as well as more fats and synthetic gums to make them more palatable.

 There Is a Better Way